cheleb/scalaio-fullstack/pages/072_tapir_client.md

 <ul>
-  <li v-click="+3">First extention allow to consume the payload, and produce an RIO that depends on HttpClient</li>
+  <li v-click="+3">First extention allows to consume the payload, and produce an RIO that depends on HttpClient</li>
   <li v-click="+4">`emitTo` is another extension method, we will detail shortly</li>
 </ul>